 Haunted Tour at Shane Confectionery (2016) Boo!
 Shane Confectionery is hosting Haunted Tour for four nights!
 Collect curious candies, hair-raising histories, and spectral stories on this historic tour through America's oldest continuously operated confectionery.
 The spooky, delicious, and educational exploration will focus on the dark passages found in Shane’s, Philadelphia, confectionery, and chocolate history.

-Cacao Whiskey Release Party (partnership with New Liberty Distillery) Join New Liberty Distillery & Shane Confectionery in celebrating the first annual release of our delicious collaboration!
-This Monday, Master Distiller Rob Cassell and Chocolate Maker Kevin Paschall will be discussing their Cacao Whiskey, a collaborative creation that has been three years in the making.
-New Liberty’s pot distilled, malted barley whiskey is blended beautifully with Shane’s Peruvian cocoa nibs, which have notes of black walnut and red fruit.
+Cacao Whiskey Release Party (partnership with New Liberty Distillery) Join New Liberty Distillery & Shane Confectionery in celebrating the release of our delicious collaboration!
+Master Distiller Rob Cassell and Chocolate Maker Kevin Paschall will be discussing their Cacao Whiskey, a collaborative creation that has been three years in the making.
+New Liberty’s pot distilled, malted barley whiskey is blended beautifully with Shane’s cocoa nibs, which have notes of black walnut and red fruit.
 Sample this limited batch whiskey on its own and in a specialty cocktail, and taste complementary single origin chocolates.
 Meanwhile, learn about craft chocolate making and spirit distilling in Philadelphia.